“Agile,” Iterative, Its Difference, and the Future

 Facilitate Participation, Profit

 What does this tell us?
 Consumers want to participate.
 More intrinsically, it shows that there is more profit in such inclusion.
 Also of importance?
 Customers increasingly expect it.
 Enterprises not only have the example, they have the competitive incentive.
 If they don’t engage their customers then someone else will.
 Cracked.com’s mass user-base is probably the best example.

 Agile methods include user input.
 Such contributions never go beyond ideas.
 Perhaps the biggest crossover will happen when customers begin contributing content.
 I’m not talking sweepstakes, either.
 I mean actually participating in content creation.
 Software is a that big of an equalizer.

 Such engagement is already underway.
 Whenever customers reference a brand they are creating a new stream of conversation focusing on it.
 Is it so farsighted to see their greater participation?
 The next step in marketing may be inclusion on an unforeseen level.
-This is the natural extension of iterative, and agile, methods.
-If it will be any good remains to be seen.
+This is the natural extension of iterative processes and agile methods.
+If it will lead to products of superior craft remains to be seen.